 - Studio: Studio Ghibli

-Unlike most popular '90s anime, Ocean Waves is like a gentle breeze on a warm afternoon: simple, delicate, and surprisingly striking.
-Produced by Studio Ghibli, it moves away from fantasy-filled stories and delves into a super-realistic teen drama—and precisely for that reason, so comforting.
-Plus, the animation has that calming vibe that only '90s films can offer.
+Unlike most popular anime from the 90s, Ocean Waves is like a gentle breeze on a hot afternoon: simple, delicate, and surprisingly memorable.
+Produced by Studio Ghibli, it distances itself from fantasy-filled stories and delves into a super-realistic teenage drama—and precisely for that reason, so comforting.
+Furthermore, the animation has that tranquil vibe that only 90s films can offer.

-Even though it's shorter and less well-known than the studio's other works, this film is a hidden gem that deserves to be discovered—or rediscovered.
-As the story progresses, between memories and confessions, you find yourself reflecting on old loves, sincere friendships, and what it means to grow up.
-In other words: a perfect anime to slow down and let nostalgia speak louder.
+Even though it's shorter and less well-known than other works from the studio, this film is a hidden gem that deserves to be discovered—or rediscovered.
+As the story unfolds, amidst memories and confessions, you find yourself reflecting on old loves, sincere friendships, and what it means to grow up.
+In other words: a perfect anime to slow down and let nostalgia take over.

 08. Magic Knight Rayearth